seanmcauliffe-personal/Nominatim/docs/admin/Faq.md

    dpkg-reconfigure locales
 ```

-### I forgot to delete the flatnodes file before starting an import.
+### I forgot to delete the flatnodes file before starting an import

 That's fine.
 For each import the flatnodes file get overwritten.
 See [https://help.openstreetmap.org/questions/52419/nominatim-flatnode-storage](https://help.openstreetmap.org/questions/52419/nominatim-flatnode-storage)
 for more information.

 ## Running your own instance